Dave864/rshell/src/README.md

   char *strtok_r(char *str, const char *delim, char **saveptr);
   ```
   * `strtok_r` follows the same rules as `strtok` with the addition of the `saveptr` argument
+    * the `saveptr` argument keeps track of what is left after the first token is found